Skip to main content

 Plugins

 This mechanism allows code to be loaded into the core Unraid OS and run at that level.
-It was the only way to extend Unraid functionality prior to Unraid v6.
+Before Unraid 6, it was the only way to extend Unraid functionality.

-IMPORTANT: Limetech does not supply the applications or functionality that can be implemented using these Mechanisms. it is up to the end-user to satisfy themselves to the suitability of any particular application.
+Limetech does not supply the applications or functionality that can be implemented through plugins. it is up to the end user to determine the suitability of any particular application for their Unraid OS setup.

 • The plugin developer can access any part of the Unraid system without restriction.

-• The plugin can add/amend the Unraid GUI
+• The plugin can add/amend the Unraid WebGUI.

 • The plugin can add functionality that many deem important to allowing Unraid to function as a NAS.